-44. McLaren is a major hospital located in Flint, Michigan.
+46. McLaren is a major hospital located in Flint, Michigan.
 McLaren, like many other facilities in Flint, was open to the public.
-Beginning in April, 2014, McLaren's source of water came from the FWTP which utilized water from the Flint

-River.
-By the summer and fall of 2014, McLaren, through its agents and representatives, was well aware that there was a significant increase in the number of fatal and non-fatal cases of Legionnaires Disease and the increase coincided precisely with the introduction of Flint River water as a source of drinking water for the Flint population.
-McLaren was also aware of an increase in the number of its own patients diagnosed with Legionella in the summer and fall of 2014.
+Beginning in April, 2014, McLaren's source of water came from the FWTP which utilized water from the Flint River.
+By January 2015, McLaren, through its agents and representatives, was well aware that there was a significant increase in the number of fatal and non-fatal cases of Legionnaires Disease and the increase coincided precisely with the introduction of Flint River water as a source of drinking water for the Flint population.
 McLaren had a duty to provide safe water to its patients.
 McLaren negligently failed to take proper steps to provide safe water for its patients.

-45. By the summer and fall of 2014, McLaren had sufficient knowledge of the risks associated with exposure to the deadly legionella bacteria emanating from use of the Flint River water and the use of its own hospital water supply, and yet deliberately failed to so inform its patients of this serious risk of injury and/or death.
-Further, McLaren conspired with public officials to conceal from the public, including Odie Brown's family, that she was at risk for contracting Legionella pneumonia while using the Flint River water and the hospital water supply.
+47. By October of 2014 and certainly by January 2015, McLaren had sufficient knowledge of the risks associated with exposure to the deadly legionella bacteria emanating from use of the Flint River water and yet deliberately failed to so inform its patients of this serious risk of injury and/or death.
+Further, McLaren conspired with public officials to conceal from the public, including Bertie Marble's family that she had contracted and died as a result of exposure to the legionella bacteria while she was its patient there.
+As a part of that concealment, McLaren failed and sought to assure that steps were not taken to perform an autopsy and preserve remains, sputum, urine samples or other bodily fluids so that a definitive cause of death could be established.